-The existing residential and institutional land uses within the limits of this project are considered noise and vibration sensitive.
+The existing residential and institutional land uses within this project's limits are considered noise and vibration-sensitive.
 Construction of the proposed roadway improvements is not expected to have any significant noise or vibration impacts.
 It is anticipated that the application of the FDOT Standard Specifications for Road and Bridge Construction11 will minimize or eliminate most of the potential short-term construction noise and vibration impacts.